 Connecting Cattle Panels Together

 When panels are installed in a way where they don’t overlap, connecting the ends of each panel together will add strength.
-The strength of the connection reflects what you are containing with the panels.
+The recommended strength of the connection reflects what you are containing with the panels.

 For smaller animals, simply tying the panels together with wire is fine.
 A hog ring also works.
 Commercially fabricated clips are also available.